Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Introduction

 In Section~\ref{sec:boundary-amenability}, we establish our first main theorem, concerning boundary amenability of groups acting on piecewise hyperbolic $\cat$ simplicial complexes with finitely many isometry types of simplices.

-Section~\ref{sec:background-me} reviews background on measured groupoids and their use in proving measure equivalence rigidity results.
+Section~\ref{sec:background-me} reviews background on measured groupoids and their relationship to measure equivalence, as well as how to derive measure equivalence rigidity results from a rigidity statement about self-couplings.

 In Section~\ref{sec:axioms}, we give a general axiomatic framework, involving an action of a group $G$ on a compact space and on a graph which plays the role of a curve graph for $G$, for proving measure equivalence rigidity statements.
-Our framework recovers Kida's work about mapping class groups, and will turn out to be also suitable in the Artin group setting.
+Our framework recovers Kida's work on mapping class groups, and will turn out to also be adapted to the Artin group setting.

 In Section~\ref{sec:theta}, we introduce the fixed set graph $\Theta_\Gamma$, and thoroughly study its vertex and edge stabilizers in order to check the axiomatic framework from the previous section in the context of $2$-dimensional Artin groups of hyperbolic type.